dm-zharov/swift-security/README.md

 try keychain.store(certificate, query: .certificate(for: "Root CA"))
 ```

-If your project uses [apple/swift-certificates](https://github.com/apple/swift-certificates) package, the `Certificate` will offer more functionality.
+You could use `SwiftSecurity` simultaneously with `X509` package from [apple/swift-certificates](https://github.com/apple/swift-certificates).
 In case of `Swift Package Manager` dependency resolve issues, copy `SecCertificateConvertible` conformance directly to your project.

 #### Digital Identity